TriKro/rsb-content/part5-generative_product_research/competitor-usability-testing.md

 # Competitor Usability Testing

 ## In Brief
-Competitor Usability testing is observing our target market use a competitor’s products or services to gain insights on the mindset of the user, common issues, and potential improvements in our own product.
+Competitor usability testing is observing our target market use a competitor’s products or services to gain insights on the mindset of the user, common issues, and potential improvements in our own product.
 In some cases, the need for an entirely new product can be revealed.
 In other cases, we can gain insights on what parts of a competitor product are unnecessary.

-This is almost identical but not to be confused with Competitive Usability Testing which tests an existing product against existing competitors to establish which product is “winning.”
+This is almost identical but not to be confused with Competitive usability testing, which tests an existing product against existing competitors to establish which product is “winning.”

 See also Usability Testing.